anbox-cloud/discourse-docs/index.md

 ## What's new

-Along with bug fixes and general improvements, Anbox Cloud 1.13 comes with:
+Along with bug fixes and general improvements, Anbox Cloud 1.14 comes with:

+* All Charms have been migrated to [Charmhub](https://charmhub.io)
+* Anbox LXD images are now available based on Ubuntu 22.04
+* Hook support for AMS applications.
-* Direct rendering for Intel and AMD GPUs
+* Vulkan support for AMD and Intel GPUs.
-* OpenGL ES 3.2 support
+* Multi-node support for the Anbox Cloud Appliance (experimental).

 |  |  |
 |--|--|